payu-india/CMS-Chatbot/docs/payouts/reusable-van-integration-neft.md

 * **PayU merchant account** with live credentials
 * **Reusable VAN enabled**: Contact your PayU Key Account Manager (KAM) or PayU Support to enable Reusable VAN - NEFT for your merchant account
-* **Company acronym**: Provide a 7-character acronym of your company name to PayU.
-This will be prefixed to the customer mobile number to create a unique identifier.
-For example, if the prefix is "BESPOKE" for "BeSpoke Limited", and customer mobile number is 9881234567, the unique ID becomes "BESPOKE9881234567"
+* **Company acronym**: Provide a 6-character acronym or short-form of your company name to PayU.
+This will be prefixed to an number to create an unique identifier.
+For example, if the prefix is "BESPOKE" for "BeSpoke Limited", and customer mobile number is 9881234567, the unique ID becomes "BESPOKE9881234567."

 <Callout icon="📘" theme="info">
   **Notes**:

-  * The unique identifier (company prefix + mobile number) must be passed in the `udf1` parameter of the **_payment** API request.
+  * The unique identifier (company prefix + mobile number) must be passed in any of the UDF parameters `udf1-udf5` parameter of the **_payment** API request as agreed with PayU initially.
-  * After you make the first collect payment request using _payment API, it will take atleast 15-30 minutes for the bank to register your VAN.
-Later, the payment is initiated in the next batch of NEFT transactions, which is approximately 15-30 minutes.
+  * After you make the first collect payment request using _payment API, it will take at least 30 minutes for the bank to register your VAN.
+Later, the VAN is communicated to the customer in the next batch of, which is approximately 30 minutes.
 </Callout>

 ***